 Justices of the peace are lay magistrates who sit with a legally qualified adviser to deal with summary criminal cases.
 There are around 450 justices, who are drawn from all walks of life.
 Justices sit either alone or on a treble bench and deal with many driving offences such as speeding, careless driving, tachograph offences and driving without insurance.
 They also deal with less serious assault, breach of the peace, theft and other less serious crimes.
 Their powers of punishment are limited to 60 days’ imprisonment or a fine of up to £2,500 or both and to disqualify drivers on a discretionary basis.

 The office of Justice of the Peace dates back to 1609, originally involving administrative, policing and judicial functions.
 The current justice of the peace courts were created in 2007 to replace district courts, which were operated by local authorities.
 The Scottish Courts and Tribunals Service is now responsible for the administration of Justice of the Peace courts, which are organised by sheriffdom rather than local authority area.
 Throughout their history, justices have remained lay people, dispensing criminal justice on a local basis.

-Justices are appointed for five-year periods on the recommendation of Justice of the Peace Advisory Committees under procedures approved by the Judicial Appointments Board for Scotland.
+Justices are appointed by Scottish Ministers for five-year periods on the recommendation of Justice of the Peace Advisory Committees.

 For more information about becoming a Justice of the Peace click here.